flukadocker/F4D/README.md

 ## The installation process

-All three install scripts will prompt for your FLUKA credentials (fuid-xxxx and password), download the latest public FLUKA release and install it in a Fedora 27 based Docker container.
+Both install scripts will prompt for your FLUKA credentials (fuid-xxxx and password), download the latest public FLUKA release and install it in a Fedora 27 based Docker container.

 The installation might require a bit of time - from 1 to 10 minutes - depending on the speed of your internet connection.